 To view production by commodity, volume and value, visit the visualization tool in the Dominican Republic EITI webportal.

 To view exports by commodity, volume and value, visit the visualization tool in the Dominican Republic EITI webportal.

 Development of the hydrocarbon sector is high in the government’s agenda.
-The Presidential Decree 83-16 regulates exploration and production of hydrocarbons.
-The first National Hydrocarbons Data Base, available in open source, contains 19 000 km of geological information.
+The first National Hydrocarbons Data Base, available in open source, contains 19 000 kms of geological information.

 Data provided by the Central Bank of the Dominican Republic